ZhenbangYou/SysY-Front-End/README.md

 This code generator translates *SysY* in to *Eeyore*.
   - For the definition of *SysY*, see [here](https://pku-minic.github.io/online-doc/#/sysy/).
 Basically, it is a subset of C.
   - For the definition of *Eeyore*, see [here](https://pku-minic.github.io/online-doc/#/ir/eeyore).
 It is an intermediate representation (IR) for compilers that translate *C* into *RISC-V*.
+  - For the definition of *Tigger*, see [here](https://pku-minic.github.io/online-doc/#/ir/tigger).
+It is a common IR for *RISC-V*.
+Compared with *Eeyore*, registers and stack have been allocated in *Tigger*.
+  - For the definition of *RISC-V*, refer to its official documentation or see [here](https://pku-minic.github.io/online-doc/#/ir/riscv) if you just want to accomplish this project.

 I feel it quite necessary to record my thoughts about the planning and developing of this project, which is exactly the origin of the first version of this documentation.
 But now I feel it even more meaningful to organize my thoughts so that others can build a compiler that is able to pass all the functional tests in a short period of time.